-Marolles Flea Market Brussels is a great morning out if you’re looking for something different to do in the capital.
-Here’s all the info for visiting.
+Marolles Flea Market in Brussels is a morning well spent in the capital.
+Here’s all the information for visiting.

-If you’re staying in the southern part of Brussels the Marolles Flea Market should be within walking distance.
+If you’re staying in the southern part of the city, the Marolles Flea Market should be within walking distance following google maps.

-Although if not the best option is to jump on the metro to Louise and walk roughly 10 minutes (850m) to the market.
+If you are staying a little further away, the best option is to jump on the metro to Louise station, and walk the remaining 10 minutes (850m) to the market.

 The market is held on a huge square so it’s unmissable but if in doubt it’s directly in front of Pin Pon Restaurant.

 For those short on time, or that prefer everything to be organised for them, there are some awesome tours on Get Your Guide available to book in advance.